reframe-hpc/reframe/docs/usecases.rst

 Use Cases
 =========

-ReFrame has been publicly released on May 2017, but it been used in production at the Swiss National Supercomputing Centre since December 2016.
+ReFrame has been publicly released on May 2017, but it has been used in production at the Swiss National Supercomputing Centre since December 2016.
 Since then it has gained visibility across computing centers, some of which have already integrated in their production testing workflows and others are considering to fully adopt it.
 To our knowledge, private companies in the HPC sector are using it as well.
 Here we will briefly present the use cases of ReFrame at the Swiss National Supercomputing Centre (`CSCS <https://www.cscs.ch/>`__) in Switzerland, at the National Energy Research Scientific Computing Center (`NERSC <https://www.nersc.gov/>`__) and at the Ohio Supercomputer Center (`OSC <https://www.osc.edu/>`__) in the United States.